wp-plugins/gotmls/readme.txt

 == Description ==

-As is, this plugin only scans for the use of the eval function on your site.
-If you register on gotmls.net you will have access to new definitions of "known threats" and added features like automatic removal, plus patches for specific security threats and vulnerabilities.
+Register this plugin and you will have access to new definitions of "known threats" and added features like automatic removal, plus patches for specific security threats and vulnerabilities.
 Updated definition files can be downloaded automatically within the admin once your Key is registered.
+Otherwise, this plugin just scans for the use of the eval function on your site (a potential threat, commonly unharmful).

-Updated May-4th
+Updated May-20th

 NOTICE: This plugin make use of a "phone home" feature to check for updates.
 This is not unlike what WordPress already does with all your plugins.
 It is an essential part of any worthwhile security plugin and it is here to let you know when there are new plugin and definition update available.
 If you're allergic to "phone home" scripts then don't use this plugin (or WordPress at all for that matter).